Yasashari/C4-contest/Neotokyo.md

 # Significant roundoff error in bonusPoints calculation

 If some user deposit anything less than 2 Bytes tokens then bonusPoints going to be zero.
 Significant round off error occurred here.
-There are two instances occured as shown below.
+There are two instances that occurred as shown below.

 Proof of Concept